TheRollingOcean/TRO-S24U-Degoogle/README.md

 adb shell settings put global settings_bluetooth_le_scan_mode 0
 ```

 **Replacement APP stack.**

-**Rethink**

-In global firewall Block all except bypassed apps and IPs.

-This is one of the few firewall and VPNs that use only one slot
+**Rethink** In global firewall Block all except bypassed apps and IPs.
+This is one of the few firewall and VPNs that use only one slot.
+Also block installed apps by default.

-**TrackerControl**

-Configure Tracker control to not take a VPN slot, but it does correctly display correct trackers that you can evaluate.
+**TrackerControl** Configure Tracker control to not take a VPN slot, but it does correctly display correct trackers once apps are installed.

-**Appmanager**

-Super detailed systems information.
+**Appmanager** Super detailed systems information.

-**Canta** a classic, gives nice writeups
+**Canta** a classic, gives nice writeups on tools before you freeze them.

 **FreezeYou** I really like the freeze shortcuts you can make and save to the homescreen.
+I prefer this over Canta.